isc-projects/kea/doc/sphinx/arm/netconf.rst

 -  ``validate-changes`` - controls how Kea monitors changes in the Sysrepo configuration.
 Sysrepo offers two stages where Kea can
    interact: validation and application.
-At the validation (or SR_EV_VERIFY event, in the Sysrepo naming convention) stage, Kea retrieves the newly committed configuration and verifies it.
+At the validation (or SR_EV_CHANGE event, in the Sysrepo naming convention) stage, Kea retrieves the newly committed configuration and verifies it.
 If the configuration is incorrect for any reason, the Kea servers reject it and the error is propagated back to the Sysrepo, which then returns an error.
 This step only takes place if validate-changes is set to true.
-In the application (or SR_EV_APPLY event in the Sysrepo naming convention) stage, the actual configuration is applied.
+In the application (or SR_EV_UPDATE event in the Sysrepo naming convention) stage, the actual configuration is applied.
 At this stage Kea can receive the configuration, but it is too late to signal back any errors as the configuration has already been committed.